128technology/docs/docs/intro_initialize_HA_conductor.md

 ## Deploying the Primary Node Conductor – Node A

-If the 128T software is not already installed on the Node A VM, launch the 128T installer using the command `install128t` and follow the [Installation Procedure](intro_installation_installer.md).
+If the SSR software is not already installed on the Node A VM, launch the SSR installer using the command `install128t` and follow the [Installation Procedure](intro_installation_installer.md).
 After the installation is complete, the system will restart and the initializer will launch automatically.

 If the software is already installed, launch the initializer from the command line using `initialize128t`.

 ### Configure Node A
-1. On the 128T Initializer Wizard, use the spacebar to select the Conductor role for the 128T node and press the Enter key to select OK.
+1. On the SSR Initializer Wizard, use the spacebar to select the Conductor role for the SSR node and press the Enter key to select OK.
 2. To configure Node A, select **1st HA Node HA peer is not set up** on the HA Setup screen, and OK.

 	![HA Setup](/img/CloudHA_NodeA1.png)

 3. Enter the IP address of Node A that will be used as the HA sync interface.
-4. Continue with step 4 in the [Initialize the 128T Node](intro_installation_bootable_media.md#initialize-the-128t-node) procedure.
+4. Continue with step 4 in the [Initialize the SSR Node](intro_installation_bootable_media.md#initialize-the-ssr-node) procedure.
 After the initialization is complete, reboot Node A as instructed.

 	Once Node A has rebooted, you must perform the following steps to configure SSH key-based authentication.
 Please note the commands vary depending on the public cloud provider.